pkhsu/glasskube-gitops-test/memory-bank/activeContext.md

 - Creates a single source of truth for application manifests
 - Simplifies updates when application files change

-### Docker-Based Hosting
-We chose to use Docker with Caddy for hosting the package repository because:
-- It provides a consistent environment across different machines
-- Requires minimal setup (just Docker)
-- Can easily serve the entire project directory structure
-- Is suitable for both development and testing

 ### Package Configuration Strategy
 For both packages, we implemented valueDefinitions that allow end-users to customize:
 - For Shiori: hostname, replicas, and storage size
 - For Sample Web App: replica count, ingress enablement, and ingress hostname

 ## Key Insights
-1. **Single Source of Truth**: The direct file reference approach creates a clean separation between application sources and package definitions
+1. **Single Source of Truth**: The direct file reference approach creates a clean separation between application sources and package definitions.
-2. **Path Resolution**: The key to making direct references work is ensuring the static server is started from the project root
+2. **URL Correctness**: With GitHub raw URLs, the key to making direct references work is ensuring correct URL formatting and public repository access.
-3. **Docker Simplicity**: Using Docker for the repository server eliminates environment-specific setup issues
-4. **Value Targeting**: The valueDefinitions targeting system in Glasskube is powerful for patching specific parts of manifests or charts
+3. **Value Targeting**: The valueDefinitions targeting system in Glasskube is powerful for patching specific parts of manifests or charts.

 ## Current Patterns and Preferences
-1. Keep application files in their original location
+1. Keep application files in their original location.
-2. Use Docker for consistent environments
-3. Favor clear documentation over implicit understanding
+2. Favor clear documentation over implicit understanding.
-4. Design for single source of truth
+3. Design for single source of truth.
-5. Provide customization options via valueDefinitions
+4. Provide customization options via valueDefinitions.
+5. Utilize GitHub raw URLs for package file hosting to simplify access and eliminate server maintenance.